 Welcome to our CaringBridge site.
 We've created it to keep friends and family updated.
 We appreciate your prayers, support and words of hope and encouragement during this time when it matters most.

 However, AML does not stay away without further treatment.
 So AJ was hospitalized again to begin the next phase of treatment called Consolidation on July 21.
 This round was much more difficult and resulted in cerebellar toxicity, a condition that caused neurological symptoms such as ataxia, balance and visual difficulties.
 It was also discovered that AJ has a rare autoimmune anemia in which his body destroys red blood cells.
-AJ's extreme reaction and the stress on his heart prompted a search for an unrelated donor for a bone marrow stem cell transplant .
+It was feared that low blood counts put too much stress on his heart.
+This and other considerations prompted a search for an unrelated donor for a bone marrow stem cell transplant .

 During the treatment, AJ received countless blood and platelet transfusions giving us a renewed appreciation for all who donate blood.
 We are also eternally grateful to our generous donor.
 We hope to thank him in person in the future.

 It was determined in November that the transplant was a success and AJ was cancer free with 100 % donor bone marrow.
-This is not the end.
+This was not the end.
 There is a long recovery period, 12-18 months from transplant date.
-Due to his weakened immune system, AJ must stay out of crowded places and take several precautions to remain infection free.
-However, in October 2017 he will receive all the childhood vaccinations he lost in the treatment.
+Due to his weakened immune system, AJ stayed out of crowded places and took several precautions to remain infection free.
+Despite all our efforts, AJ suffered a severe allergic reaction, several staph infections and spent 10 days in the hospital with pneumonia.
+At the end of April, after a 3 month struggle, AJ's medical team decided that he needed help getting his immune system started.
+Once again his generous donor provided bone marrow stem cells for a second transplant called a Boost.
+However, sadly , AJ's immune system never recovered and he was once again hospitalized for respiratory issues.
+AJ lost his battle with AML and all its complications on May 31, 2017.